radxa-pkg/rsetup/docs/special/stress_test.md

 ### Find the default GPIO status

 While in theory any GPIO pins can be used, we should look for pins that are easy to identify.
-One such example is pin 40 where is at the end of the header, as well as being close to a GND pin to pull down (if the default state is high).
+One such example is pin 40 which is at the end of the header, as well as being close to a GND pin to pull down (if the default state is high).

-For example, on Radxa ZERO, if we want to use pin 7, we should run following command on ZERO:
+For example, on Radxa ZERO, if we want to use pin 7, we should run the following command on ZERO:

 ```bash
 radxa@radxa-zero:~$ gpioget $(gpiofind PIN_7)